czmole/alexpemotor-database/README.md

 Please keep route files in `.gpx` format where possible — it includes elevation data which powers the chart on the website. `.kml` exports from Google My Maps are also welcome.

+**By submitting a pull request or contributing content in any other way, you agree to the contributor licence below.**

+---

+## Contributor licence

+By contributing any content to this repository (route files, placemarks, edits or otherwise), you grant **Alex Bartis**, **Alex Pe Motor** and **Comunitatea Alex Pe Motor** a perpetual, irrevocable, worldwide, royalty-free licence to use, reproduce, modify, distribute and display that content in any form and for any purpose, without restriction.
+You waive any right to claim payment, royalties or any other form of compensation for your contribution — now or at any point in the future.

 ---

 ## Using this data